Cghlewis/data-mgmt-ed-research-book/_book/10-data-collection.md

 1. Gathering internal feedback on items
     - As discussed in Chapter \@ref(document), once all items for each instrument have been added to your data dictionary, have your team review the data dictionary and provide feedback
 2. Piloting an instrument for content
     - Once the team has approved the items to be collected, the second phase of piloting can begin.
-Create a printable draft of your instrument that can be shared with people in your study population and gather feedback
+Create a printable draft of your instrument that can be shared with people in your study population and gather feedback.
+Consult with your IRB to determine if approval is required before piloting your instrument with your study population.
-    - If you are piloting your instrument with a small population (N < 10), and you are either gathering feedback from a checklist or collecting data using the instrument with no intent to disseminate outcomes as research data, then IRB approval will most likely not be required [@cornell_university_irb_2019; @stanford_university_use_2023].
-With that said, you should always consult with your institution's IRB because rules can vary.
 3. Piloting the instrument for data related issues
-    - Once the instrument is created in your chosen data collection tool, share the instrument with your team for review
-    - Here we are most interested in whether or not the data we are collecting are accurate, comprehensive, and usable
-    - We will discuss this phase in greater detail in Section \@ref(collect-build)
+    - Once the instrument is created in your chosen data collection tool, share the instrument with your team for review.
+Here we are most interested in whether or not the data we are collecting are accurate, comprehensive, and usable.
+We will discuss this phase in greater detail in Section \@ref(collect-build).

 Last, as you move through the piloting phases, remember to update any changes not only in your tool but also in your data dictionary and any other relevant documentation.